dxdxdt/proone/doc/sws.md

 the data table of Mirai.
 DVault also helps reduce the size of Proone.
 Each executable contains the *.data* section.
 If there's a long string in the program, the value of the string will end up in each *.data* section of the executables.
-Compression leviates this issue but there's a limit because the size of data dictionary blocks can only get big.
+Compression alleviate this issue but there's a limit because the size of data dictionary blocks can only get big.
 Having a custom *.data* section for large data solves this issue at the cost of the size of code for fetching and unmasking values from DVault.
 This implies that, in some cases, storing